Deterring and dealing with ants

 Ant eradication tips

 Unfortunately, some times you’ll need to eradicate the ants rather than deter them.
-A couple of greener ways to do it:
+A couple of greener ways to do it (but unfortunately not very kind to the ants):

 A mixture of 1/8 teaspoon of powdered borax and sugar or honey will attract and kill ants.
 This is a mixture that is often used in commercial ant-specific products.
 Worker ants take it back to the nest and pass it onto other ants, killing the colony.
 While borax in small quantities is relatively harmless to larger animals, in big enough doses it can kill, so be cautious about placement and keep out of reach of pets and children.